Story published on Dec. 27, 2016.

-From all the information that I’ve read and received from veterinary professionals, declawing is the most painful non-therapeutic elective procedures in small animal veterinary medicine.
+Declawing is the most painful non-therapeutic elective procedure in small animal veterinary medicine.

 Here is how the NJVMA rated declawing in 2007 in their NJVMA Animal Welfare Task Force.
 Guidelines for Preventing, Recognizing, and Treating Pain in the Hospital Setting.

 “Moderately Severe to Severe:” onychectomy.
 It was in the same category as cancer pain, fracture repair, limb amputation and many other painful procedures.

 Here’s how they rated neutering, “Mild to Moderate: ovariohysterectomy (OVH) (young animals), castration.”